Welcome to Marvin

 - Obsidian-Native Vault: Memories are categorized into

-[[Wikilinks]]into text, connecting concepts without the agent having to do it manually. - Computational Sleep: Asynchronous background consolidation using local open-weight models (
+[[Wikilinks]]into text, connecting concepts without the agent having to do it manually. - Computational Sleep: Asynchronous two-phase consolidation (episodic → semantic facts, semantic → reflective insights) using local open-weight models.

-sqlite-vec) combined with full-text keyword search (FTS5) using Reciprocal Rank Fusion. - MCP Native: Exposes powerful tools directly over the standard Model Context Protocol (SSE or Stdio).
+sqlite-vec) + full-text keyword search (FTS5) + an entity-graph stream, fused with Reciprocal Rank Fusion; optional cross-encoder reranking.
+99.6%recall_any@5on LongMemEval-S. - MCP Native: 20 tools — the full service surface — over the standard Model Context Protocol (SSE or stdio).

 Who is this for?